okeefm/s3g/doc/s3g_protocol.markdown

 </table>

 ## 26 - Get communication statistics
 Gathers statistics about communication over the tool network.
-This was intended for use while troubleshooting Gen3/4 machines.
+This wass intended for use while troubleshooting Gen3/4 machines.

 Payload (0 bytes)